-- Have a disaster plan.
-This emergency bible should be put together long before a potential disaster.
-When an emergency does it occur, the disaster plan has previously approved policies meeting legal muster that can be immediately put into place.
-A strong disaster plan takes out the guesswork with specific procedures that staff can easily follow.
-The plan explicitly dictates how to operate the hotel in a disaster, as well as how pricing strategy will change.
+Creating an emergency go-to booklet that has been put together long before a potential disaster can be incredibly beneficial to hoteliers and staff when something happens suddenly.
+When an emergency does occur, the disaster plan should have previously approved policies that meet legalities and that can be immediately put into place.
+Having a strong plan takes out the guesswork with specific procedures that will need to happen, and it should be something that staff can easily follow, even if they are new to the team.
+The emergency booklet should also explicitly dictate how to operate the hotel in a disaster, as well as how the pricing strategy will change, as that is a key component to the hotels business.
 This involves knowing the laws around price gouging, while ensuring only authorized individuals are making pricing and inventory decisions.

-- When a major weather event is predicted: If a Hurricane, or other potential emergency event is on the horizon, communication with all stakeholders becomes essential.
-This is the time to make sure that everyone is following established guidelines, and also reinforces policies established in the disaster plan.
+As a hotelier, if you are aware of inclement weather such as a Tornado, or another potential emergency situation is on the horizon, communication with all stakeholders becomes essential.
+This is the time to make sure that everyone is following established guidelines, as well as reinforcing policies established in the disaster plan.

-- Disable system features: When using a cloud based management system such as the SkyTouch Hotel OS, be sure to disable revenue management features that automatically adjust BAR rate upwards as demands soars.
-This could lead you to accidently breaking laws established during State of Emergency periods.
+When using a cloud-based management system such as the SkyTouch Hotel Operations Platform, it is important to disable the revenue management features that automatically adjust the Best Available Rate (BAR) upwards as demands soar.
+This could lead to staff confusion and the possibility of accidentally breaking laws established during State of Emergency periods.

 During an emergency, it is easy for hoteliers and their staff to become overwhelmed and caught off guard, but with guests on property, it is important to remember that hotel staff should stay focused on guests and keep safety in mind.
 By remaining calm, patient and having a plan in place, hotel guests will feel at ease, which will help to ensure confidence in the staff, making everyone’s stay pleasant.